Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   *- Built-in PBL2 brake controller, by cesarBLG (PR #1124)
   *- Switchable brake system, see https://www.elvastower.com/forums/index.php?/topic/38658-air-brakes-europe-uic , by gpz (PR #1057)
   *- Brake cuts power unification, see https://blueprints.launchpad.net/or/+spec/brake-cuts-power-parameters , by cesarBLG (PR #1081)
-  *- NEW: fix bug https://bugs.launchpad.net/or/+bug/2142466 F9 window not updated

 Info about content of the various PR to the Unstable release can be found here